Search by Keyword

 This arrangement idea was put in place by the band to link John's “Polythene Pam” with Paul's song “She Came In Through The Bathroom Window,” both songs being recorded as one.
 Other than the “Sgt.
 Pepper” classic “A Day In The Life,” this was the first time two distinct songs from John and Paul were spliced together and recorded together, the linking arrangement being put together by The Beatles as a whole on this occasion.
 This recording began on July 25th, 1969 in EMI Studio Two, the session beginning at 2:30 pm.

 This twelve-hour session began with overdubs being recorded onto another section of the montage, namely the “Sun King / Mean Mr. Mustard” medley which had been started the day before, and John's “Come Together.”
 After this, starting at about 4:30 pm, the group took to spending the rest of this long session recording the rhythm track to the newly arranged medley of “Polythene Pam / She Came In Through The Bathroom Window,” undoubtedly perfecting the linking section of these two songs in the process.
-The instrumentation was John on acoustic 12-string guitar and guide vocals, Paul on bass, George on lead guitar and Ringo on drums.
-A total of 39 takes were needed to get it to everyone's satisfaction, taking the session to 10:30 pm.
+The instrumentation was Paul on bass (track one), Ringo on drums (track two), John on acoustic 12-string guitar (track three), George on lead guitar (track four) and John's guide vocals (track six).

 “That night, Ringo did just that.
 Fortunately we were working in eight-track, so I was able to record the new drum track without erasing the old one.
 It took many hours to do, but Ringo eventually pulled it off, managing to play the new drum part from start to finish without losing the beat...and those were the days before we had click tracks, so his only reference was the original drum track, which we fed to him through headphones.”